 NPTE Content Quality Over Quantity

-The amount of time spent on studying for the NPTE should focus more on the quality of information over the quantity.
+The amount of time spent on studying for the physical therapy exam NPTE should focus more on the quality of information over the quantity.
 In order to pass the exam, you’ll want to be able to understand the information in order to apply it to the variety of different questions presented to you.
 When taking the time to understand a concept, it’s easier to retain the information when breaking the concept down into parts and then being able to relate the information clinically.
 This translates better on the exam scores than running through many more topics “at a glance.”